realm/realm-js/contrib/building.md

 ## Building Realm JS

-In most cases, its not required to build the SDK explicitly.
+In most cases, it's not required to build the SDK explicitly.
 You can either simply download the package from `npm` or run one of the test scripts in either of the `integration-tests/environments` (which will drive the dependent build-scripts automatically).
 If you want to invoke these scripts manually, see the individual sections below:

 ### Building the SDK